Parental Bullying: How Childhood Trauma Amplifies Workplace Abuse

 The complex dynamics of bullying and abuse involve deep psychological mechanisms that affect both perpetrators and victims.
 Perpetrators often project their own insecurities and negative self-perceptions onto their targets (Freud, 1936/1966).
 This projection serves as a defense mechanism, allowing the perpetrator to externalize and attempt to destroy aspects of themselves they find unacceptable (Klein, 1946).

-Perpetrators often exhibit repetition compulsion, the desire to repeat the behavior to lessen the inner suffering.
+Perpetrators often exhibit a compulsion to repeat the behavior to lessen inner suffering.
 The concept of repetition compulsion, first introduced by Freud (1920/1955), suggests that perpetrators may repeatedly engage in abusive behaviors as an unconscious attempt to manage their own internal distress.
-This cyclical behavior can lead to significant psychological harm for the victims, who may experience a range of symptoms as their bodies and minds struggle to cope with the ongoing violence and abuse directed at them.
+This cyclical behavior can lead to significant psychological harm for the victims, particularly in the workplace, where the constant exposure to abuse affects their emotional well-being and productivity.

-The persistent nature of such abuse, coupled with the perpetrator's refusal to acknowledge or cease their behavior, can lead to feelings of helplessness and anxiety in the victims (Cramer, 2008).
+Research has documented the use of DARVO and its role in perpetuating harm across interpersonal and institutional contexts, especially among those with histories of childhood abuse (Freyd, 1997, 2008, 2024; Freyd & Smidt, 2014).
 Many targets of workplace bullying find that leaving the abusive environment is their only recourse, often resulting in self-imposed isolation and a diminished ability to trust others and themselves (Siefert et al., 2006).

 A Call to Action